jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.006.png)

 A button object in general might be called a *type* of object.
 The different button objects may be objects of a similar *type*.
-Sometimes the word *object* might be used in place of the word *type*.
-For instance, something might be called the button *object*, while talking about the button *type*.

 There may be quite a few types available, that might be used in one way or another.
 A __Button__ type for instance might be used to build a user interface.
 Another type, __Integer__, may represent one integer number.
 Those might be used relatively frequently when programming.